Soft Wash vs Pressure Wash: Which Does Your Houston Home Need?

 - Pool deck with algae buildup: Soft wash, then pressure rinse

-The Big One: Never Pressure Wash a Houston Roof
+The Big One: Keep High Pressure Off a Houston Roof

-This is the most expensive mistake Houston homeowners make.
+This is one of the most expensive mistakes Houston homeowners can make.
 Asphalt shingles have a top layer of mineral granules that protect the underlying material from UV damage and weather.
-High-pressure water blasts those granules off the roof, dramatically shortening shingle life and voiding most manufacturer warranties.
+High-pressure water can blast those granules off the roof, dramatically shortening shingle life and creating manufacturer-guidance problems.

 What About Hardie Board and Stucco?